MARKETProtocol/community/meeting-notes/180426-cw17-ew-notes.md

 ### Attendees
 @pelsasser @pchuck @perfectmak @eswarasai @42piratas Collins Brown and Robert Jordan.
 ## To-do
 - Move the info from [docs.originprotocol.com/#contributing](http://docs.originprotocol.com/#contributing) to [docs.marketprotocol.io](https://docs.marketprotocol.io/).
-Responsible: **????????**
+Responsible: @pelsasser
 - Create a list of examples of calls/functions for the API layer.
 Responsible: @pelsasser
-- Try to identify process improvement opportunities with Perfect, Esware, and new collaborators.
+- Try to identify process improvement opportunities with Perfect, Eswara, and new collaborators.
 Responsible: @42piratas

 ## Notes
 - Newcomers: Robert Jordan and @42piratas.